-Supreme Court to hear Mohammed Zubair’s plea to quash six FIRs against him in Uttar Pradesh

-One case each has been filed against the Alt News co-founder in the districts of Sitapur, Lakhimpur Kheri, Muzaffarnagar and Ghaziabad and two in Hathras.
+No precipitative action against Mohammed Zubair till July 20, SC orders Uttar Pradesh Police

+The Supreme Court on Monday ordered the Uttar Pradesh Police not to take any precipitative action against journalist Mohammed Zubair in five out of six first information reports filed against him in the state till July 20, Live Law reported.
+The court noted that he has already been granted interim bail in the sixth case.

+The court’s order essentially means that the police cannot take the Alt News co-founder into custody in the FIRs where he has already not been arrested, according to The Times of India.

-Chief Justice of India NV Ramana on Monday directed that a plea filed by journalist Mohammed Zubair, seeking to quash all six cases registered against him in Uttar Pradesh to be listed before a Supreme Court bench headed by Justice DY Chandrachud, Bar and Bench reported.
+Earlier in the day, Zubair’s counsel Vrinda Grover mentioned his plea seeking to quash all the six cases registered against him in Uttar Pradesh before Chief Justice of India NV Ramana, who ordered it to be listed before a bench headed by Justice DY Chandrachud.

-The direction came after advocate Vrinda Grover, representing Zubair, asked Chief Justice Ramana to list the matter today itself.

-“No not today...,” Ramana said in response.
-“List before Justice DY Chandrachud.
-You can mention before that bench.”

-Six first information reports have been filed against Zubair, who is the co-founder of fact-checking website Alt News, by the Uttar Pradesh Police.
+Within six hours, the bench granted him interim protection and said his plea seeking to quash all cases in Uttar Pradesh will be heard on July 20.

+“Contents of all FIRs seem to be similar,” Justice Chandrachud said at the hearing, according to Live Law.
+“What seems to be happening is, as he gets bail in one case, he is remanded in another.
+This vicious cycle is continuing.”

 One case each has been filed in the districts of Sitapur, Lakhimpur Kheri, Muzaffarnagar and Ghaziabad and two in Hathras.

-The cases are related to Zubair’s satirical comments about television news anchors, allegedly hurting religious sentiments of the Hindu community and posting allegedly inflammatory content about deities.
+They are related to satirical comments about television news anchors, allegedly hurting religious sentiments of the Hindu community and posting allegedly inflammatory content about deities.

+On July 8, the Supreme Court had granted him a five-day temporary bail in the case filed in Sitapur after his counsel said that he was facing death threats.
+The court extended his bail on July 12 and said that a final hearing on the police complaint against him would be held on September 7.

 On July 12, the Uttar Pradesh Police said it has formed a Special Investigation Team to look into the six cases against Zubair.
 The investigation team will be led by Inspector General (Prison) of Lucknow Preetinder Singh.